RamCharanThota/Gochaseit_Udacity_Project/README.md

 ### Prerequisites

-1.Install Gazebo and ROS in Linux.
+1.Install Gazebo and ROS in Linux

 2. Cmake and gcc/g++

 ### Build

 1.Clone and Intialize the catkin workspace.

-    '''sh
        $ mkdir -p catkin_ws
        $ cd catkin_ws/
        $ git clone https://github.com/RamCharanThota/Udacity_Robotic_ND_Proj2_Gochaseit.git src
        $ cd catkin_ws/src
        $ catkin_init_workspace
-    '''

 2. Build the packages

-     '''sh
      $ cd ../
      $catkin_make

-     '''
 3. launch robot and world in Gazebo

-    '''sh
     $ source devel/setup.bash
     $ roslaunch my_robot world.launch
-    '''

 4. To drive the robot follow the white ball, open new terminal and launch

-     '''sh
      $ source devel/setup.bash
      $ roslaunch ball_chaser ball_chaser.launch
-     '''

  Then, in Gazebo environment, place the white ball in the feild of view of robot camera.
-The roobot will start following the white ball.
+The robot will start following the white ball.